PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 The team might use it to contact you about your idea as well.

-## What’s next
+## Know what is next

-This is just the beginning, and the product team still needs some time to get used to the tool and to adapt its product development methodology.
+Once the problem exposed, the solution defined and the design approved, the feature enters its development phase.
+For the Core product team, the next steps are writing specifications on the [dedicated repository](https://github.com/PrestaShop/prestashop-specs) and creating all related issues so that the Core dev team or the community can have all the necessary elements to develop them.
+All those steps are lead on GitHub, Productboard is just the tool that allows the Core product team to collect feedback and prioritize features.

 One of the main problems the team had was to centralize all the feedback coming from several types of users, from different sources.
 Having all this feedback in the same place will make it easier to have a better understanding of our users.